 Cooking in MEC is just the same as cooking in other pots but easier and less stressful.
 The only difference is, all cooking is done on medium heat.

 It's easier because there are not as many steps involved, for example, to cook rice in a conventional pot (metal/ceramic) you need to first let the water come to a boil then add the rice.
 This is the same with pasta, quinoa or any other grains.
-If not, the damaging heat will let the grains end up mushy.
-With MEC, it's a one-step process: wash the grains in the pot and drain the water out, add the specified amount of cooking water, set on the stove and cook till done (with the lid on)!
+If not, the harsh heat may cook the grains mushy and drain its nutrients.
+With MEC, it's a one-step process: wash the grains, drain the water out, add the cooking water, and cook till done!

 There is no need to 'check', 'stir', 'mix' too often.
 With most recipes, you can set it up one time and you're coming back to turn the stove off.
 Once the time to cook your favorite types of food/recipes is established, you can conveniently let the pot do its job and come back to turn it off.
-That's way less "babysitting"!
+That's way less "babysitting"

-Not only is cooking easy, cleaning is also easier than with conventional pots.
+Not only is cooking easy, cleaning is also easier than conventional pots.
 When used the right way, food does not stick to the pot (they're naturally non-stick).
 This minimizes waste and cleaning time (cleaning instructions below).

 SEASONING YOUR POTS/PANS:

 These instructions are also included with your purchase:

 Seasoning: Before first use, thoroughly wet & rinse the pot and lid under running water, drain and wipe with a cotton cloth.